cloudfoundry/groot-windows/README.md

 #### Requirements

+You must be in a windows environment to run these tests.

-To run the entire suite of tests, do `ginkgo -r .`
+To run the entire suite of tests, run `ginkgo -r -race -p .`